zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/release/README.md

 Where:

-If variable is specified it should be a valid file descriptor variable (i.e. It should have been the subject of an [OPEN](./../open) statement)
+If **variable** is specified, it should be a valid file descriptor variable (i.e. It should have been the subject of an [OPEN](./../open) statement)

-If an expression is supplied it should evaluate to the record key of a record whose lock the program wishes to free.
+If **expression** is supplied, it should evaluate to the record key of a record whose lock the program wishes to free.

-If variable was specified the record lock in the file described by it is released.
-If variable was not specified the record lock in it releases the file described by the default file variable If **RELEASE** is issued without arguments then all record locks in all files that were set by the current program will be released.
+If **variable** was specified, the record lock in the file described by it is released.
+If **variable** was not specified the record lock in it releases the file described by the default file variable If **RELEASE** is issued without arguments then all record locks in all files that were set by the current program will be released.

 ## Note:

 > Where possible the program should avoid the use of **RELEASE** without arguments; this is less efficient and can be dangerous - especially in subroutines.

 An example of use is as: